Measles Outbreak: Everything You Need to Know

 Are there concerns with international travel?

-The CDC now recommends that if a baby between 6 and 11 months of age is going to travel internationally, they should receive the measles vaccine, even though we don’t usually vaccinate such young babies.
+The CDC now recommends that if a baby between 6 and 11 months of age is going to travel internationally, they should receive one dose of the measles vaccine, even though we don’t usually vaccinate such young babies.
 People who are traveling internationally should connect with their physicians at least a month prior to their travel to make sure that everybody has had the correct vaccines.

 Aside from getting vaccinated, what else can people do to avoid exposure?

-The bottom line message is to get vaccinated.
+The bottom-line message is to get vaccinated.
 It protects you, but it also creates a cocoon around people who can’t be vaccinated, thereby protecting them.

 Lisa Saiman, M.D., MPH, is a professor of pediatrics at Columbia University Vagelos College of Physicians and Surgeons, a hospital epidemiologist at NewYork-Presbyterian Morgan Stanley Children’s Hospital, and a specialist in pediatric infectious diseases.